 If you have spotted any of these signs, it is likely your dog has a problem.
 In addition, if you notice pus, red spots or a swollen area near the anus, it is possible your dog has also developed an infection.

-What Can You Do At Home to Help With Dog Anal Gland Problems?
+What Can You Do At Home to Help With Your Dog's Anal Gland Problems?

-- Insert a gloved, Vaseline-covered index finger into your dog’s bum.
-Use your finger and thumb on the outside to feel for the glands.
+2. Insert a gloved, Vaseline-covered index finger into your dog’s bum.
+They'll use their finger and thumb on the outside to feel for the glands.

-- One you’ve located the pea to plum-sized gland, gently squeeze and massage it.
-A brown liquid should leak from the bum – make sure you have some paper towels to hand!
+3. One they’ve located the pea to plum-sized gland, they'll gently squeeze and massage it.
+A brown liquid should leak from the bum.

 There are also preventative measures which you can do at home to try and minimise the risk of anal gland issues: